andreilupau/andreilupau/README.md

-# Hi, I'm Andrei 👋
+# Hello, I'm Andrei 👋

 🎓 Software Engineering Student at University of Oradea
 💻 Passionate about C#, Web Development, and Databases